vincehacks/SQL/README.md

 ```

 - This will get everything from orders table and customer table, could also
   specify which columns you want.
-Then I want to JOIN information from the orders
+Then I want to JOIN information from the
-  with customers.
+  ordersNwith customers.
 Next is telling how to combine the two tables.
-Want to take
+Want to
-  order's customer_id and match it with customer's customer_id
+  take order's customer_id and match it with customer's customer_id

 #### INNER JOIN